12 rational curves on Enriques surfaces: Basics

 equipped with the intersection pairing extending that on the vertices.
 Clearly $M$ may be degenerate (i.e.\ $\ker(M)\neq 0$).
 By the Hodge index theorem we have the following three cases: \begin{enumerate} \item elliptic -- $M\otimes\RR$ is negative-definite ($\ker(M)=0$); \item parabolic -- $M\otimes\RR$ is negative semi-definite, but not elliptic ($\ker(M)\neq 0$); \item hyperbolic -- $M\otimes\RR$ has a one-dimensional positive-definite subspace and none of greater dimension. \end{enumerate}

-The elliptic case and the parabolic case can be studied exactly along the lines of \cite{RS24} -- with the extra benefit that there are no quasi-elliptic fibrations complicating the analysis in small characteristic (cf.\ \cite[Thm~4.9.3]{Cossec-Dolgachev-Liedtke}).
-For brevity, we just record the results:
+The elliptic case and the parabolic case can be studied exactly along the lines of \cite[\S 4,5]{RS24} -- with the extra benefit that there are no quasi-elliptic fibrations complicating the analysis in small characteristic (cf.\ \cite[Thm~4.9.3]{Cossec-Dolgachev-Liedtke}).
+For brevity, we just sketch the arguments:

-\begin{lemm} \begin{enumerate} \item[(i)] If $M$ is elliptic, then it is an orthogonal finite sum of Dynkin diagrams (ADE-type). \item[(ii)] If $M$ is parabolic, then it is an orthogonal finite sum of Dynkin diagrams and at least one isotropic vertex or extended Dynkin diagram ($\tilde A\tilde D\tilde E$-type). \end{enumerate} \end{lemm}
+\begin{lemm} \begin{enumerate} \item[(i)] If $M$ is elliptic, then it is an orthogonal finite sum of Dynkin diagrams (ADE-type). \item[(ii)] If $M$ is parabolic, then it is an orthogonal finite sum of Dynkin diagrams and at least one isotropic vertex or extended Dynkin diagram ($\tilde A\tilde D\tilde E$-type). \end{enumerate} \end{lemm} \begin{proof} (i) If $M$ is elliptic, then $C^2=-2$ for all $C\in \Gamma$.
+Moreover,

-If $M$ is parabolic, then Lemma \ref{lem:ortho} gives a divisor $D$ of Kodaira type supported on $\Gamma$, i.e.\ a nodal or cuspidal cubic or a configuration of $(-2)$ curves fitting a singular fibre of an elliptic surface as classified by Kodaira \cite{Kodaira} and Tate \cite{Tate}.
-Then $|D|$ or $|2D|$ induces a genus one fibration

-with $D$ as a (multiple) fibre.
-By construction, $\Gamma$ is the set of rational fiber components of \eqref{eq:fibr} that have degree at most $d$.
-Using the signature $(1,9)$ of $\Num(Y)$ (cf.\ \cite{BM76}) and the Euler--Poincar\'e characteristic $e(Y)=12$, one derives the following bounds:
+for otherwise $(C+C')^2\geq 0$.
+Hence $M$ is an orthogonal sum of Dynkin diagrams; since $M$ embeds into the hyperbolic lattice $\Num(Y)$ of rank $10$ (cf.\ \cite{BM76}), the rank of $M$ is bounded by $\rho(Y)-1=9$.
+Thus the orthogonal sum is finite as claimed (and there are only finitely many possible configurations).